NOTE: As of 7 Feb 2020 15:00 GMT the stream will no longer function. Thanks to those who tuned in over the years.

 If you're interested in information security, penetration testing, or vulnerability research, then you might be interested in what I'm doing here.
 Welcome to SecurityCast Radio, streaming information security podcasts from around the web.
 All podcast content is owned by the original creators.

 If you'd rather not talk to a machine, try the embedded players on this page.
 If they don't work for you, try the audio stream URL here.
 It should work with most media players that support MP3 streaming. iTunes, VLC, foobar2000 etc. You can follow live playlist updates on Twitter by following @securitycast.

-Mobile devices are widely supported, and if you have an Android, iPhone, iPad, BlackBerry or Palm device, try the streaming audio app Tunein Radio.
+Mobile devices are widely supported, and if you have an Android or iPhone, try the streaming audio app Tunein Radio.
 Once installed, search for "securitycast" and hit the play button.

 An Icecast 2 server streams the audio, fed via a custom Liquid Soap script that builds the audio source from various playlists.
 RSS generation and Twitter updating are done via Perl scripts invoked from the Liquid Soap script